Click here to jump straight to the reviews!

 The Steinberg UR22 mkII likely rings a bell in your head.
 That's because they are the team that makes the Cubase DAW software.
 As you can see on the face, it natively records at 192 kHz sample rate so you're getting the most resolution out of whatever your source is.

 This beast features MIDI inputs, iPad connectivity, two of Steinberg's D-Pre preamps, and comes with the Cubase LE DAW.
-Unlike other interface we chose not to feature here, this guy along with the others provides plenty of gain for any mic you toss at it.
+Unlike other lesser interfaces we chose not to feature here, this guy along with the others provides plenty of gain for any mic you toss at it.

 It's powered by the USB cable, which is convenient if you're a traveler and have your laptop or tablet charged and ready to rock.
 It's a fast set-up and break down for those moments of inspiration or can happily reside on your desk and wait patiently for you.